 What can you do in Bangkok for 3 days?

 With three days in Bangkok, you can spend one day in the “old” cities of Rattanakosin and Thonburi, another exploring modern districts such as Siam, Silom, Sukhumvit and Sathorn and a third taking day trips, whether to ancient Ayutthaya, or the sprawling Chatuchak Weekend Market.
+Have a longer amount of time to spend?
+Thankfully, many of the things to do in Bangkok in three days can be spread out to four, five or longer.

 Is Bangkok worth visiting?

 Absolutely!
 Whether you prefer modern experiences like shopping malls and skybars, or visiting ancient temples like Wat Pho and the Grand Palace, Bangkok is one of the most dynamic cities in the world, and the indisputable hub of Southeast Asia.
+If you’re searching for what to do in Bangkok today, the possibilities are basically endless!

 Is Bangkok safe for tourists right now?